Chocolate Turtles

 Medjool dates have a lovely caramel flavor and sticky consistency so I knew it would work well.
 What I didn’t realize is just how easy the homemade turtles would be to make.
 Seriously, it’s kind of an issue because now I want to make turtles every night for dessert.

-• Medjool dates – Look for medjool dates that are already pitted or pit them yourself (it’s super easy).
+• Medjool dates – look for medjool dates that are already pitted or pit them yourself (it’s super easy).
 Two brands that I like are Natural Delights and Joolies.
 You can find Natural Delights in the produce section of most grocery stores (near the bananas) and Joolies are offered on Amazon and Thrive Market.

 • chocolate chips – I like using Lily’s chocolate chips to keep these dairy-free and low in sugar!

-How to Make Healthier Homemade Turtles
+How to Make The Best Chocolate Turtles

 Food processor with date caramel.